Mar 9, 2022

 Amazon RDS Reserved Instances give you the option to reserve a DB instance for a one- or three-year term and, in turn, receive a significant discount compared to the On-Demand Instance pricing.
 Reserved Instances can save you up to 69% over On-Demand rates, so do yourself a favor – don’t flush your dough down the toilet.

-Biggie: Never let ’em know your next move.
+Rule #2: Never let 'em know your next move

 Database: Never let the man know what database tool you are going to use next.